nicholaswmin/dyno/test/README.md

 # Dyno tests

-The tests provide a file path to a `task.js` rather than directly provide a `taskFn` function.
+The tests provide a file path to `task.js` files rather than directly provide a `taskFn` function.

 This allows testing without the test files themselves getting `forked` into threads.